The Truth about Minimalism and its Connection to Spirituality

-We've heard the term minimalism to the point that it's almost overused.
-And while less is more, the term was [actually] developed in the mid-1960's to refer to abstract art that emerged during this time.
-Artists like Robert Morris and Donald Judd created large conceptual pieces that focused on geometric forms that called attention to its physical size in relationship to the viewer.
-Their use of industrial materials and color reference distinguished them among other artists.
-The word, definition, and interest has grown over the years and is now widely used—from fashion and music to design and architecture.
-The principles of minimalism are sharp lines, solid surfaces, low-level furniture, and pastel shades; this applies to all areas that the term is used.
+The term minimalism is overused today, and while sharp lines, solid surfaces, low-level furniture, and tonal shades remain the core principles, the term has evolved since it's first inception.
+Developed in the mid-1960's to refer to abstract art that emerged during this time, artists like Robert Morris and Donald Judd created large conceptual pieces that focused on geometric forms that called attention to its physical size in relationship to the viewer; their use of industrial materials and color reference distinguished them among other artists.
+Today, the word, definition, and interest in minimalism has grown and is now used in fashion, and music to design and architecture.

-The minimalist’s palette—which consists of neutrals; black, navy, grey, white, olive, browns, and tans—makes creating a foundation wardrobe easy; you can easily mix and match these colors for fail-proof styling.
+Neutrals, black, navy, grey, white, olive, brown, and tan are the foundation of the minimalist palette and make creating a foundation wardrobe effortless; you can [easily] mix-and-match these colors for fail-proof dressing.

-One of my favorite designers—Neil Barrett—proves that minimalism doesn't have to be boring and a clean color palette is the way to go.
-Black, the leading color of his A/W 2017 collection allowed for his tailoring skills to come to the forefront and center on his array of proportions and silhouettes; which is the focal point of minimalism (along with texture).
+One of my favorite designers—Neil Barrett—proves that minimalism doesn't have to be boring, and a clean color palette can make an effortless statement.
+Black and navy, the leading colors of his current A/W 2018 collection allowed for his tailoring skills to come to the forefront and create a focus on proportions, silhouettes, and texture—all the things that make minimalist fashion interesting.

-When it comes to silhouettes in minimalism, there're no rules; unlike tailoring, minimal clothing can in any shape or size—anything goes.
-And because of that, we see many people (designers included) creating looks that feature boxy, oversized garments with asymmetric angles.
-The fun about this is you can mix and match relaxed silhouettes with slim-tailored cuts.
+When it comes to silhouettes in minimalism, there are no rules; unlike tailoring, minimalist clothing can in any shape or size—anything goes.
+And because of that, there are many creatives (designers included), creating looks that feature boxy, oversized garments with asymmetric angles.
+There's fun in this because you can mix and match relaxed silhouettes with slim-tailored cuts.

 With the focus being on fashion and other creative industries, let's explore its connection to spirituality.

-The minimalist approach may seem boring and overly Zen, but I believe it to be fascinating and sometimes a challenge.
-In life, we accumulate a lot of stuff, more than we [actually] need.
-Many times this is due to us trying to fill a void, but if we look at the core of minimalism, the message is about less, and it allows us to look at our individual lives and materialism, and ask if we [really] need what we own.
-I watched a documentary a few weeks ago called Minimalism.
-A Documentary About the Important Things that focused on the lives of minimalists—all of whom are striving to live a meaningful life with less.
-What I learned is that you can be seemingly happy without the over excess of stuff.
-It also focused on awakening your mind and connecting to the core of who you are by pointing out that once we begin to awaken, we will naturally embrace minimalism.
-We will look around and begin to understand that our physical material belongings are not as important to us as our physical bodies and mind.
-Simply put, as we become more self-aware, we're more likely to let go of a wide range of things from material possessions to people.
+A few weeks ago, I watched a documentary called Minimalism; this documentary focused on the lives of minimalists—all of whom are striving to live a meaningful life with less material possessions.
+What I learned is, you can be seemingly happy without the over excess of stuff; it also focused on the awakening of your mind and connecting it to the core of who you are by pointing out that once you begin to silence your mind, you will naturally embrace minimalism.
+After watching the documentary, you will look around and begin to understand that physical, material possessions are not as important as your physical body and mind.
+Simply put, as you become more self-aware, you are more likely to let go of a wide range of things, material possessions and people included.

-Minimalism in the spiritual awakening process will naturally happen; it isn't something we need to be taught, it will occur as we center our minds around meaningful experiences and realizations.
-Spirituality in minimalism is about a direct experience; it's about realizing how to be peaceful and happy with what we have or less—not more.
+Minimalism is something you do not need to be taught during the spiritual awakening process; it will happen naturally.
+It will occur as you center your mind around meaningful experiences and realizations.
+Spirituality in minimalism is about direct experience and realizations; it's about realizing how to be peaceful and happy with what you have or less—not more.
 Awakening is freedom, and therefore minimalism is freedom.
-Consider the world we now live in with its focus on excess; more money, more clothes, more followers, more likes; what would make you free; happy, and who you are?
+Consider the world we now live in with its focus on excess; more money, more clothes, more followers, more likes; what would make you free?
+Happy?
+Validated?
+Free?